mattbrc/hfss-quickstart/README.md

 # hfss-quickstart
-Python HFSS Interface to quickly get started with design + analysis.
+Electromagnetic spectrum simulation Python Interface to quickly get started with design + analysis.

 Ansys High Frequency Simulation Software (HFSS) is a 3D design + analysis program for the electromagnetic spectrum.
 One common type of antenna that requires digital analysis prior to producing the hardware is the E-patch antenna, shown below.